definelicht/hlslib/README.md

 ## Projects using hlslib

-- [Matrix multiplication code](https://github.com/spcl/gemm_hls) [1]: uses a wide range of hlslib features, including simulation, streams, vectors, CMake integration, and OpenCL wrapper code.
+- [Matrix multiplication code](https://github.com/spcl/gemm_hls) [1]: Uses a wide range of hlslib features, including simulation, streams, vectors, CMake integration, and OpenCL wrapper code.
-- [SMI](https://github.com/spcl/SMI) [2]: streaming message passing library for inter-FPGA communication in OpenCL.
+- [SMI](https://github.com/spcl/SMI) [2]: Streaming message passing library for inter-FPGA communication in OpenCL.
 Uses hlslib for OpenCL host code.
 - [HelmGemm](https://ieeexplore.ieee.org/document/8825124/) [3]: uses the simulation features of hlslib, and incorporates the matrix multiplication code above.
-- [DaCe](https://arxiv.org/abs/1902.10345) [4]: a data-centric parallel programming framework targeting a wide range of architectures, including both Intel and Xilinx FPGAs.
+- [DaCe](https://github.com/spcl/dace) [4]: A data-centric parallel programming framework targeting a wide range of architectures, including both Intel and Xilinx FPGAs.
 Uses hlslib for CMake integration, OpenCL host code, vectors, streams, and simulation.
+- [REVD](https://arxiv.org/abs/2102.00294) [5]: Uses hlslib streaming and simulation features to accelerate the deconvolution workloads of GANs with reverse looping optimizations on Xilinx FPGAs.

 _If you use hlslib in your project, please let us know, so we can add you to the list._